AyeshaIrshad1337/NLP/README.md

 `` scanned -> scan ``
 Stemming is not only helpful in reducing redundancies in the text as a preprocessing step, but also used in search engine applications and domain analysis for determining domain vocabularies
 Porter's stemming method is a rule-based approache introduces by Martin Porter in 1980.
 Like any method, this method has failure points , `` computer -> comput ``
+There are many other stemming available with NLTK , such as SnowballStemmer adn ARLSTem ** You will find Stemming code in stemming.py file**